 In a water impaired solely by nonpoint sources, reasonable assurances that load reductions will be achieved are not required in order for a TMDL to be approvable.
 However, for such nonpoint source-only waters, States/Tribes are strongly encouraged to provide reasonable assurances regarding achievement of load allocations in the implementation plans described in section 9, above.
-As described in the August 8, 1997 Perciasepe memorandum, such reasonable assurances should be included in State/Tribe implementation plans and "may be non-regulatory, regulatory, or incentive-based, consistent with applicable laws and programs."
+As described in the August 8, 1997 Perciasepe memorandum, such reasonable assurances should be included in State/Tribe implementation plans and may be non-regulatory, regulatory, or incentive-based, consistent with applicable laws and programs.

-Assessment: Reasonable assurances are not required for these TMDLs because the waters are impaired solely by nonpoint sources.
-However, the TMDL document does provide a short discussion of ways to assure progress toward the necessary reductions in the implementation plan.
+Reasonable assurances are not required for these TMDLs because the waters are impaired solely by nonpoint sources.